The University of British Columbia

 • Contact Us

-The NEPoH lab at UBC is where big data analytics and nutritional epidemiology intersect to inform nutrition policy and guidelines for healthier populations.
-Read More
+The Nutritional Epidemiology for Population Health (NEPoH) Laboratory at UBC is where big data analytics and nutritional epidemiology intersect to inform nutrition policy and guidelines for healthier populations.

 We are located in the newly-established Nutritional Epidemiology and Big Data Analytics (NEBA) laboratory at the Faculty of Land and Food Systems, University of British Columbia.
 Our vision is to provide evidence-based policy tools for informing national nutrition policies and guidelines, with the goal of reducing the diet-related burden of non-communicable diseases and associated healthcare use.
 Learn More.